Ecological integrity of national parks

 The monitoring measures used to determine the condition and trend of ecosystems are chosen to represent the most important elements of the ecosystem and thus provide an indication, rather than a complete assessment, of ecological integrity.
 Monitoring takes place against a background of natural variability, and because many locations are remote and some measurements are time-consuming or expensive to conduct, the frequency of monitoring may be low.
 This leads to unavoidable uncertainty in assigning conditions and trends to ecosystems.

-Ecosystems are not of equal area or of equal importance in parks; comparisons between systems or between parks must be made with caution.
+Ecosystems are not of equal area or of equal importance in national parks; comparisons between systems or between parks must be made with caution.

 Some parks have not yet reported results, while others are basing their reporting on incomplete suites of measures that reflect current data availability.
 Monitoring methods are selected using objective techniques to provide credible overall assessments.
 Where information is incomplete, expert opinion, literature review, preliminary data and statistical principles are used to support the definition of thresholds.